-The Council is planning to undertake significant borrowing over the next four year period to finance loans to Oxford City Housing Limited (OCHL) and also other capital spend, including an ODS investment, with the Capital Financing Requirement estimated to increase to around £0.515 million at the end of 2023/24 from 0.227 million at the end of 2018/19.
+The Council is planning to undertake significant borrowing over the next four year period to finance loans to Oxford City Housing Limited (OCHL) and also other capital spend, including an investment in a new depot to be used by ODS, with the Capital Financing Requirement estimated to increase to around £642 million at the end of 2024/25 from £289 million at the end of 2020/21.
 The level of borrowing is likely to increase beyond this when financial plans are reviewed in the light of the coronavirus pandemic.
 Some of this will be funded from internal resources and some through external borrowing, most likely from the Public Works Loans Board.
 All loans will be secured against property and land purchased by the entities.
 Interest rates on the loans have been calculated by the Council to be state aid compliant.

-11. Performance Management
+10. Performance Management